trishant-kumar/primeUI-vite-vue-ts-boilerplate/README.md

 ![Logo](https://www.simform.com/wp-content/uploads/2022/12/logo.svg)

-# Vue 3 + Ant Design + Storybook + Vite + Pinia Boilerplate
+# Vue 3 + PrimeVue + Storybook + Vite + Pinia + Husky Boilerplate

-This template should help get you started developing with Vue 3 in Vite, Ant Design, Storybook, Vite, Pinia.
+This template should help get you started developing with Vue 3 in Vite, PrimeVue, Storybook, Vite, Pinia.
 You can directly start development without spending time on project setup.

-The stack of this boilerplate is focused on web app front end, therefore I’ll keep it simple and mainly focuses on following technologies - Vue 3, Vite, Pinia, Ant Design, Storybook.
+The stack of this boilerplate is focused on web app front end, therefore I’ll keep it simple and mainly focuses on following technologies - Vue 3, Vite, Pinia, PrimeVue, Storybook, Husky.

 # Things to update before start